-With respect to our fresh lemons and lemon packing segments, we have marketed and sold our lemons directly to our food service, wholesale and retail customers in the United States, Canada, Asia, Australia and certain other international markets since 2010.
-We sold lemons to approximately 255 U.S. and international customers during fiscal year 2019.
-In terms of our avocados segment, we sell all of our avocados to Calavo.
-In our other agribusiness segment, our oranges, specialty citrus and other crops are sold through Sunkist and other third-party packinghouses and our wine grapes are sold to wine producers.
+We market and sell our lemons directly to our food service, wholesale and retail customers in the United States, Canada, Asia, Australia, Europe and certain other international markets.
+We sold lemons to approximately 230 U.S. and international customers during fiscal year 2020.
+We sell a majority of our avocados to Calavo.
+Our oranges, specialty citrus and other crops are sold through Sunkist and other third-party packinghouses and our wine grapes are sold to wine producers.